after-ephemera/azjkjensen.github.io/_posts/2022-02-18-what-meta-does-to-retain-me.md

 Who knows!
 I'm not in a rush to go anywhere else quick.

 I am exploring public policy by serving on the [Menlo Park Clean Streets Commission](https://beta.menlopark.org/Government/Commissions-and-committees/Complete-Streets-Commission){:target="blank"}.
-I'm always contemplating ideas that would be worth building my own business around.
-But nothing else is pulling me away right now.
+I'm always contemplating ideas that would be worth building my own business around too.
+I could see myself leaving to found or lead an early company in a while, but nothing else is pulling me away right now.

 For now, Meta gets to retain me.